snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-coonector.md

 **Manage Properties**

-Here, you can check available properties from your Adobe Experience Manager Sites, assign a schema to the property (define whether a property is searchable, queryable, retrievable or refinable), change the semantic label and add an alias to the property.
+Here, you can check available properties from your Adobe Experience Manager Sites.
+Assign a schema to the property (define whether a property is searchable, queryable, retrievable or refinable), change the semantic label and add an alias to the property.
 Properties that are selected by default are listed below.

 | **Source Property** | **Semantic Label**       | **Description**                                                                 | **Schema**                  |
 |----------------------|--------------------------|---------------------------------------------------------------------------------|-----------------------------|